marco262/my_wiki/data/advancement/feats.md

 ++ Defensive Duelist

-//Prerequisite: Dexterity 13 or higher//
+*Prerequisite: Dexterity 13 or higher*

 When you are wielding a finesse weapon with which you are proficient and another creature hits you with a melee attack, you can use your reaction to add your proficiency bonus to your AC for that attack, potentially causing the attack to miss you.